Apriya-sys/Streamliteproject/README.md

 # Streamliteproject
-using streamlite and pygwalker creating ui
+Data Visulization Using streamlite and pygwalker